Cardshifter/Cardshifter/README.md

 Running cardshifter-server from within the IDE
 ----------------------------------------------

 In order to run the cardshifter-server module from within your IDE, you will need to run it with JVM arguments `-Djava.security.manager -Djava.security.policy==server.policy`.
+For Netbeans, open up the Project Properties for the cardshifter-server project.
+Then go to Run, and add the above JVM arguments to the VM Options box.

 Running cardshifter-server standalone
 -------------------------------------